Primož Roglič: Ski jumping

 Born in Trbovlje, Slovenia, Roglič pursued ski jumping from the age of 10, practicing at a local jump in Zagorje ob Savi, 3 km from his childhood home.
 In 2003, at age 13, Roglič participated in his first FIS competition in Villach, Austria.

 In 2006, Roglič earned a place on the Slovenian team for the 2006 FIS Nordic Junior World Ski Championships, where they won silver.
 The next year, competing in Planica, Slovenia, Roglič won gold in the team event.

 In 2007, Roglič suffered a crash as a test jumper during official training in front of his home crowd at Letalnica bratov Gorišek, the ski flying hill in Planica, Slovenia.
 Despite being airlifted to the hospital, Roglič was not significantly injured and continued to compete.
-Roglič would continue to compete until early 2011, but his progression as a ski jumper had largely stalled, and he did not achieve any other major victories or get selected to the Olympic team.
+Roglič would continue to compete until early 2011, but his progression as a ski jumper had largely stalled, and he did not achieve any other major victories and was not selected to the Olympic team.
 Roglič finished his career with a personal best of 185 m, set in Planica, and two Continental Cup victories, the second-highest level of international ski jumping.